anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-3-backend.md

    * Tight cohesion in each class, and loose coupling between classes.
    * Design of individual methods is strong (parameters, return values, responsibilities).
    * There is a strong connection between the method signatures and the high-level actions of the website audience (which in turn strongly match the queries).
+   * Only necessary data is pulled from the database
+    * This means that the filtering should be done with SQL query logic, not Python
    * Column names strongly signify the data they contain
    * Docstrings are clear and consistent for each method
    * Style checks are all at 10